 SEAMAP Real-time Plots for the year 2013

-Below is the fifth preliminary data summary for the 2013 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from July 3 - 14 by the Alabama vessel Discovery, Mississippi vessel Tommy Munro, and Louisiana vessel Blazing Seven.
-Catch data from the Discovery, Tommy Munro, and Blazing Seven were taken with a 40-ft trawl.
+Below is the second preliminary data summary for the 2013 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from June 7-17 by the NOAA vessel Oregon II and Florida using the Tommy Munro.
+Catch data from the Oregon II and Tommy Munro were taken with a 40-ft trawl.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.

 The catch data indicated that the highest catch rate of brown shrimp was 96.8 lb/hr in 13 fm at 28° 17' N. lat. and 96° 04' W. long.
 The highest catch rate of white shrimp was 1.9 lb/hr in 11 fm at 28° 28' N. lat. and 95° 47' W. long.
 The highest catch rate of pink shrimp was 26.8 lb/hr in 19 fm at 25° 08' N. lat. and 82° 31' W. long.
 The maximum total catch rate excluding the three shrimp species was 1,376 lb/hr in 28 fm at 26° 47' N. lat. and 83° 22' W. long.Back to 2013